Level 12: Rooftop

 200 Hawkins Drive Iowa City, IA 52242 United States

-Level 12, the top floor of our new hospital, will be known as the Rooftop.
-A purple hot air balloon icon will help guide patients, families, visitors, and staff to this welcoming public space.
-Just as a hot air balloon rises into the sky offering breathtaking views, so does our new hospital.
-The highest occupiable point in Johnson County, the Rooftop will offer a unique perspective of Kinnick Stadium, Iowa City, and the surrounding area.
+Level 12, the top floor of our hospital, is known as the Rooftop.
+The highest occupiable point in Johnson County, the Rooftop offers a unique perspective of Kinnick Stadium, Iowa City, and the surrounding area.

 Level 12 Amenities